flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 ### Stereo confusion

-The DSP's volume controls are organised in chunks of 8-bits signed values `r cite("audio-gst")`, this means that the volume can be set up with **negative values**. *But hang on*, if '0' means mute, what would a number like '-1' do?
+The DSP's volume controls are organised in chunks of 8-bits signed values [@audio-gst], this means that the volume can be set up with **negative values**. *But hang on*, if '0' means mute, what would a number like '-1' do?
 Well, it will **invert the signal**.

 This is notably used for creating a special **surrounding effect**, which is accomplished by setting the stereo channels to output **out of phase** (one channel outputs the normal signal and the other outputs the same signal but inverted).